 I coated a 50 year old wedding dress in the chemistry and exposed it on a beach in Essex.
 Then I walked into the sea where contact with water caused the colour to become bright blue and the shadows of the shells and seaweed to start to pop.

 The choice of a wedding dress was deliberate.
 As an object it is loaded with a slew of agreed meanings and a further load of personal interpretation.
-The change from exposed unwashed chemistry to the shift to blue when it is touched by water reflects the simple gesture of a pen swipe that can seed and legitimize life changing, world changing, events.
+The change from exposed unwashed chemistry to the shift to blue when it is touched by water reflects the simple gesture of a pen swipe on a contract that can seed and legitimize life changing, world changing, events.